blaze/odo/README.rst

 This network approach allows ``odo`` to select the shortest path between any two types (thank you networkx_).
 For performance reasons these functions often leverage non-Pythonic systems like NumPy arrays or native ``CSV->SQL`` loading functions.
-Into is not dependent on only Python iterators.
+Odo is not dependent on only Python iterators.

 This network approach is also robust.
 When libraries go missing or runtime errors occur ``odo`` can work around these holes and find new paths.